Direct probing of the simulation complexity of open quantum many-body dynamics: Discussion

-A key feature of open quantum systems is the competition between dissipative and unitary dynamics, where dissipation can either increase or suppress correlations or entanglement, thereby directly influencing the system's complexity.
+A key feature of open quantum systems is the competition between dissipative and unitary dynamics, where dissipation can either increase or suppress correlations or entanglement, thereby directly influencing the system's complexity~\cite{verstraete2009quantum}.
 The empirical results found so far suggest this behaviour is not universal, but in fact can highly depend on the type of state, the underlying dynamics, and the specific form of dissipation, as numerically found in \cite{prosen2008quantum,wellnitz2022rise}.
-To quantify this, we consider a normalised Lindbladian and analyse the algorithmic complexity in relation to the \textit{averaged} region- and time-dependent correlation length in Eq.~\ref{eq: averaged}, which is strictly smaller than the correlation length defined in \cite{brandao2015exponential,brandao2019finite}.
-Importantly, our analytical result does not preclude the possibility that an intermediate time scale may exist, where dissipation increases the complexity beyond that of its closed counterpart.
+To quantify this, we consider a normalised Lindbladian and track the correlation decay during the evolution.
+We analyse the algorithmic complexity in relation to the \textit{averaged} region- and time-dependent correlation length in Eq.~\ref{eq: averaged}, which is dynamic, and strictly smaller than the standard correlation length (e.g., \cite{brandao2015exponential,brandao2019finite}).
+From a computational perspective, our analytical result does not preclude the possibility that an intermediate time scale may exist, where dissipation increases the complexity beyond that of its closed counterpart.
 In particular, in the main part of this work we showed numerically that stronger dissipation shortens mixing time and reduces correlation length.
 This result is similar to findings in the SYK model, where Krylov complexity was used to quantify the complexity growth, and dissipation was shown to suppress it compared with the closed counterpart \cite{bhattacharjee2023operator}.

-We also observed a contrast between classical and quantum resource scaling: dissipation suppresses correlations but does not reduce the TN bond dimension, highlighting a distinction between steady-state correlations and transient entanglement.
-From a complexity perspective, TN simulations generally exhibit super-polynomial growth, while quantum resources scale modestly in time and system size, provided a bounded correlation length, which is numerically verified for representative models.
-Finally, we demonstrated that applying jump operators randomly, rather than at fixed boundary sites, accelerates dissipative state preparation, suggesting that randomised dissipation protocols can be more efficient.
+An noteworthy observation is that we observed a contrast between classical and quantum resource scaling: while TN simulations exhibit super-polynomial growth, quantum resources scale much favourably.
+Interestingly, dissipation suppresses correlations but does not reduce the TN bond dimension, showing there is a separation between quantum and classical computational complexity.
+This finding reveals the competition between dynamical correlations and transient entanglement and the distinction between them.